ddrohan/dynamic-web-dev-labs/lab02/step_6.md

 * Adding a new donation
 * Deleting a donation and
 * 'Upvoting' a donation

-We'll leave finding an individual donation for the final lab - Lab 5.

 ---
 ## Creating Our 'Add' Route - 'addDonation'